Qucs/qucs-help/source/BasSim.rst

 Small signal AC simulation is fully supported by the *spice4qucs* subsystem.
 It doesn't require any special adaptation.
-Just simple place the ``AC simulation`` component icon on a schematic and execute an ngspice or Xyce simulation.
+Just simple place the ``AC simulation`` component icon on a schematic and execute an Ngspice or Xyce simulation.
 Variable name conversions are listed in Table 2.1.
 The Qucs *spice4qucs* dataset builder adds the ``ac.`` prefix to all variables generated by an AC simulation.